eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 * keep on using the environment logger
 * use another crate which provides tracing functions

+#### The CLI does not limit the size of the missed message buffer
+`swdd~cli-does-not-limit-missed-message-buffer-size~1`

+Status: approved

+While the CLI waits for a response from the Ankaios server, it stores all other messages received from the Ankaios server in a buffer, as some messages might be needed after the response is received.
+If the Ankaios server takes time to response to the request and many other messages are send, the buffer can grow without limit.

+Rationale:

+The buffer is left to grow without limit for the following reasons:

+* This problem is unlikely to occur as:
+  (1) the server must take a long time to respond or does not respond at all.
+  (2) the server must send many messages to the CLI
+* The CLI is intended for interactive usage.
+  If the response takes to long, the user can terminate the CLI.
+* The CLI is intended for use during development and not for use in production.
+  Crashes are more acceptable here.
+* The CLI will be used on a developer PC and not on embedded devices.
+  Memory constraints are not of the biggest concern.
+* All alternatives need an additional parameter (size of buffer or timeout)

+Considered alternatives:

+* Introducing a ring buffer.
+  If the buffer grows to large, the oldest messages would be dropped.
+  This could lead to important messages being missed.
+* The size of the buffer could be limited.
+  If the buffer would exceed the limit, the CLI would exit with a failure.
+* The CLI could timeout, if the Ankaios server takes to long to respond.
+  This would not solve the problem directly, but it would reduce the probability of the problem occurring.

 ## Structural view

 Following diagram shows the structural view of the Ankaios Ank.